animify/blossom-syntax/README.md

-# Blossom Syntax for Atom
+# Loona Syntax theme for Atom.

-A clean, dark and minimal UI theme for Atom.
-To be paired with blossom-ui.
+A dark, high contrast syntax theme for Atom.
+To be paired with loona-ui.

+More details coming soon...

+### License
+See LICENSE.md